Simple Tilings of Nilpotent Lie Groups: Tiling Spaces are Cantor Set Fiber Bundles

 \section{Tiling Spaces are Cantor Set Fiber Bundles}

 Throughout this section, we fix a simple tiling space $\ms{T}$ of a connected, simply connected, rational, nilpotent Lie group $\GG$.
-The vertices are therefore assumed to form a generic $(\mu,\varepsilon)$-net on $r$-balls where (as before) $r = 10\varepsilon$.
+The vertices are therefore assumed to be a $\delta$-generic Delaunay set for some $\delta > 0$.
+We hereafter drop the "$\delta$" from the phrase "$\delta$-generic" and will simply say "generic" to mean "$\delta$-generic for some $\delta > 0$".
+In particular the symbol $\delta$ will be reserved throughout the rest of this paper as a coboundary operator.
+The context should always make this clear.

 The goal of this section is \autoref{thm:nilpotent tiling spaces are fiber bundles}, providing evidence that other theorems on simple tilings of $\RR^n$ may be naturally generalized to the context of simple tilings of nilpotent Lie groups.

-Given a prototile $P$, we have seen that we can think of the vertex set as abstracting away the particular geometry of the tiles, allowing us to describe the combinatorics by the points in a small ball around any given vertex.
-The star of any vertex in a tiling may be assumed to embed into the G\"{a}hler complex $\Gamma$, and thus all of the relevant combinatorics and geometry will be legible from $\Gamma$ alone.
-We introduce \textit{shape functions} as a natural way to read this information.
+Given a prototile $P$, we have seen that we can think of the vertex set as abstracting away the particular geometry of the tiles, allowing us to describe the combinatorics of the points in a small ball around any given vertex.
+The star of any vertex in a tiling may be assumed to embed into the Anderson-Putnam complex $\Gamma$, and thus all of the relevant combinatorics and geometry will be legible from $\Gamma$ alone.
+We introduce \term{shape functions} as a natural way to read this information.

-\begin{definition} A \textit{shape function} for $\ms{T}$ is a $\GG$-valued $1$-cocycle $s \in Z^1(\Gamma,\GG) = \ker{\coboundary_1}$.
+\begin{definition} A \term{shape function} for $\ms{T}$ is a $\GG$-valued $1$-cocycle $s \in Z^1(\Gamma,\GG) = \ker{\coboundary_1}$.
 That is, $\coboundary_1(s) \equiv e$, so in particular, if $w$ is a $2$-cell of $\Gamma$, then $s(\boundary_2 w) = e$. \end{definition}

+Here, $\coboundary_1 : C^1(\Gamma,\GG) \to C^2(\Gamma,\GG)$ is a coboundary operator.
 We often will write $\coboundary$ in place of $\coboundary_1$ and $\boundary$ in place of $\boundary_2$.
 Observe that a priori, shape functions are defined fairly generally.
 There is no reference to the exact geometry of tilings in $\ms{T}$, nor are there any obvious combinatorics from this tiling space in play.
-We would like to have a shape function which encodes this relevant information for our particular tiling space $\ms{T}$, and the first task is to provide such a function.
+We would like to have a shape function which encodes this relevant information for the particular tiling space $\ms{T}$, and the first task is to provide such a function.